umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 Now we're ready to summarise what we want the stochadex software package to be able to do.
 But what's so complicated about the first iteration equation we wrote?
 Can't we just implement an iterative algorithm with a single function?
 It's true that the fundamental concept is very straightforward, but as we'll discuss in due course; we want to be able to design something which abstracts away many of the common features that sampling algorithms have for performing these computations behind a highly-configurable interface.
 And, ideally, it should be designed to try and maintain a balance between performance and flexibility of utilisation.

-If we begin with the obvious first set of criteria; we want to be able to freely configure the vector-valued iteration function $F_{{\sf t}+1}(X_{0:{\sf t}},z,{\sf t})$ and the timestep function $t({\sf t})$ so that any process we want can be described.
+If we begin with the obvious first set of criteria; we want to be able to freely configure the vector-valued iteration function $F_{{\sf t}+1}(X_{{\sf t}-{\sf s}:{\sf t}},z,{\sf t})$ and the timestep function $t({\sf t})$ so that any process we want can be described.
 The point at which a simulation stops can also depend on some algorithm termination condition which the user should be able to specify up-front.

 Once the user has written the code to create these functions for the stochadex, we want to then be able to recall them in future only with configuration files while maintaining the possibility of changing their simulation run parameters.
 This flexibility should facilitate our uses for the simulation later on, and from this perspective it also makes sense that the parameters should include the random seed and initial state value.

-The state history matrix $X$ should be configurable in terms of its number of rows --- what we'll call the 'state width' --- and its number of columns --- what we'll call the 'state history depth'.
-If we were to keep increasing the state width up to millions of elements or more, it's likely that on most machines the algorithm performance would grind to a halt when trying to iterate over the resulting $X$ within a single thread.
-Hence, before the algorithm or its performance in any more detail, we can pre-empt the requirement that $X$ should represented in computer memory by a set of partitioned matrices which are all capable of communicating to one-another downstream in a via some configured messaging graph.
+The state history matrix should be configurable in terms of its number of rows --- what we'll call the 'state width' --- and its number of columns --- what we'll call the 'state history depth'.
+If we were to keep increasing the state width up to millions of elements or more, it's likely that on most machines the algorithm performance would grind to a halt when trying to iterate over the resulting matrix within a single thread.
+Hence, before the algorithm or its performance in any more detail, we can pre-empt the requirement that $X_{{\sf t}-{\sf s}:{\sf t}}$ should represented in computer memory by a set of partitioned matrices which are all capable of communicating to one-another downstream in a via some configured messaging graph.
 In this paradigm, we'd like the user to be able to configure which state partitions are able to communicate with each other, i.e., freely reconfigure the graph topology, without having to write any new code.

 To achieve this in a configurable way while maintaining threads for each state partition iteration, the stochadex can wrap any user-defined state partition iteration in functionality which passes the output state updates from computationally-upstream partitions into a set of params which are passed into any other computationally-downstream partition via thread communication channels (easily achievable in Go).
 This enables the user to define much simpler (and hence more resuable) iteration functions to use in configuring future projects, while letting the simulation engine handle the communication between these functions in a fully-configurable messaging graph.
 Note all partitions will _always_ have shared access to the full state history of all partitions, the corresponding timesteps and their own parameters, regardless of where they sit in this messaging graph.
 To avoid ambiguity in this description, let's consider a 'Partition Upstream' to be computationally-upstream from a 'Partition Downstream' in this messaging graph if both satisfy the connectivity implied in the schematic below.